Visiting Sabah, in Malaysia? Try camping, hiking and rafting in Kiulu in Sabah. And the best place to do it? Kondi’s Point.

 Where activities surely added to the experience, I was happy even if we were left on our own, with some food and the refreshing Kiulu river to swim in.
 The place, in itself, was so complete that we didn’t need much to see and do to have a good time.

-Well, to honestly tell you, if you’re a kind of person who enjoys nature no matter what, Kondi’s point (or perhaps some other place near Kiulu River) is certainly a place to visit, even if you’re visiting Sabah, or say Malaysia, for the first time, and are going to be there for just a few days.
+Well, to honestly tell you, if you’re a kind of person who enjoys nature no matter what, Kondi’s point (or perhaps some other place near Kiulu River) is certainly a place to visit.
+Even if you’re visiting Sabah, or say Malaysia, for the first time, it’s worth it.

 But if you do not want to stay at Kondi’s Point and rather prefer staying in Kota Kinabalu watching the sunset at the waterfront – which certainly makes perfect sense – the fact that you can visit Kiulu on a day trip, do the river-rafting, trek in the jungle for an hour and return, cannot be disregarded.